 We use the input method of "cost-to-cost" to recognize net revenue over time.
 Accounting for these contracts involves management judgment in estimating total contract revenue and cost.
 Contract revenue is largely determined by negotiated contract prices and quantities, modified by our assumptions regarding contract options, change orders, and incentive and award provisions associated with technical performance clauses.
 Contract costs are incurred over longer periods of time and, accordingly, the estimation of these costs requires judgment.
 We measure progress based on costs incurred to date relative to total estimated cost at completion.
 Incurred cost represents work performed, which corresponds with, and we believe thereby best depicts, the transfer of control to the customer.
 Contract costs include labor, material, and certain overhead expenses.
 Cost estimates are based on various assumptions to project the outcome of future events, including labor productivity and availability, the complexity of the work to be performed, the cost of materials, and the performance of suppliers and subcontractors.
 Significant factors that influence these estimates include inflationary trends, technical and schedule risk, internal and subcontractor performance trends, business volume assumptions, asset utilization, and anticipated labor agreements.
-Revenue and cost estimates are recognized immediately when such losses become evident.
+Revenue and cost estimates are regularly monitored and revised based on changes in circumstances.
+Anticipated losses on long-term manufacturing contracts are recognized immediately when such losses become evident.
 We maintain financial controls over the customer qualification, contract pricing, and estimation processes designed to reduce the risk of contract losses.